The 2024 Guide of Best Flooring Options for Basements

 Wood-look vinyl flooring.
 I know, looks great!

 Basements can have so much potential for imaginative homeowners— studio space, gym, family room, extra bedrooms (for the in-laws or teenagers).
 To realize that potential, basements need to be finished, which means installing flooring.
 But many homeowners and landlords aren’t sure which flooring material is appropriate for their basement.
-There are many considerations to take into account—budget, moisture, ceiling height, flooring materials, use case.
-People ask me questions about basement flooring almost everyday.
+There are many considerations to take into account—budget, moisture, ceiling height, flooring materials.

 • What’s the best flooring for a basement family room?